NemoAlex/glutton/README.md

 Download the release package, open `index.html` in your web browser.

-For production, only `index.html` and the `dist` folder are required.
+For production use, only files in `dist` folder are required.

 ## Browser Support